Zywave/booster/src/_areas/design-system/components/progress-bars.md

 1. **Bar:** The visual element that represents progress.
 It fills up horizontally as the task progresses.
 2. **Label/Percentage:** A numeric indicator, typically displayed above or within the progress bar, showing the completion percentage.
-3. **Container:** The enclosing element that holds the progress bar and related information.
+3. **Container:** The enclosing element that holds the progress bar and related information

+## Anatomy

+The progress bar should adapt to different screen sizes and orientations, maintaining its visibility and usability.

+## Alternate Considerations

+#### Indeterminate Progress

+In cases where the exact duration of a task is unknown, or If the process takes less than 5 seconds to load, use `Spinners` instead.